MarshEnterprises/Udacity_Project1/README.md

 This repository forms part of a project of the Udacity Data Science Nanodegree.
 Data from a Stack Overflow survey is analysed.

 # Results
-The results of the blog post are given as a html page and associated files in [this github repository] (https://github.com/MarshEnterprises/Udacity_Project1).
+The results of the blog post are given as a html page and associated files in [this github repository](https://github.com/MarshEnterprises/Udacity_Project1).